 Nurit Chinn

-Nurit Chinn is a playwright, curator, and producer from London, now based in Brooklyn.
-Her work has been developed or presented at Alliance Theatre, BAM Fisher, the Royal Court Theatre, the Center for New Jewish Culture, VAULT festival, Dixon Place, and others.
-Nurit is a 2025 New Jewish Culture Fellow, a 2025 Alliance/Kendeda Finalist, and the Playwright-in-Residence at Centro Primo Levi.
-She is currently under commission by Centro Primo Levi and the Martin E. Segal Theatre Center.
+Nurit Chinn is a playwright from London.
+Her plays have been developed or presented at The Bushwick Starr, Alliance Theatre, CUNY Segal Center, Center for New Jewish Culture, and others.
+She is a 2024/5 New Jewish Culture Fellow and an alum of the Royal Court Theatre’s Writers’ Group.
+Her plays have been finalists for the Princess Grace Award, the Playwrights Realm Writing Fellowship, the Alliance/Kendeda Award, and shortlisted for the Women’s Prize in Playwriting.
+Nurit has been commissioned by the Martin E. Segal Theatre Center and Centro Primo Levi, where she was also the Playwright-In-Residence.
 Nurit is the Co-Director of Exponential Festival 2026.
 She has also taught undergraduate playwriting at Brooklyn College.
 BA: Yale University.
 MFA: Brooklyn College, Playwriting.
 NPX

 Contact